A common question we get asked when it comes to gutters and gutter guards is “Are gutter guards worth it?”

 Final Word on Why Gutter Guards:

-If the point is to protect your gutters so you don’t have to clean them, then in our experience over the years the only choice is Raindrop gutter guards.
+If the point is to protect your gutter system so you don’t have to clean them, then in our experience over the years, the only choice is Raindrop gutter guards.

-Raindrop gutter guards are worth it and do your best to protect your home from harsh winter snow and ice and heavy rainfall.
-Making it a great investment to make on your home in which you can save plenty of time and money on your gutter maintenance.
+Raindrop gutter guards are worth it, and do your best to protect your home from harsh winter snow, ice, and heavy rainfall.
+Making it an intelligent investment in your home in which you can save plenty of time and money on your gutter maintenance.

-However, we are confident, that the more you look into seeing the value of what gutter guards are worth it, you will quickly realize Raindrop is the best – and they don’t pay us to say that :)!
+However, we are confident, that the more you look into seeing the value of what gutter guards are worth, you will quickly realize Raindrop is the best – and they don’t pay us to say that!